How to manipulate DOM using a service worker

 }

-The previous text on our “h1” element was “service worker live example”, and we changed the content to “You have manipulated the DOM with service worker” using service worker.
-That's a simple example of manipulating the DOM using service worker
+The previous text on our “h1” element was “service worker live example”, and we changed the content to “You have manipulated the DOM with a service worker” using a service worker.
+That's a simple example of manipulating the DOM using a service worker.

 Tips and best practices for using service workers to manipulate the DOM